 Paragraph (a) makes the act voluntarily retroactive.
 If the owner of a pre-act home wants to convert it to real property, this section provides the means to do so.
 Accord Or.
 Rev. Stat. § 446.626(1); Tex.
 Occ.
 Code § 1201.214.
 Compare Colo.
-Rev. Stat. §§ 38-29-112(1.5), 38-29-118 (home owner must file certificate of permanent location to reclassify home as real property when home is permanently affixed to the land even if owner purchased before law's effective date; recognizing that an owner may not comply with this requirement, a subsequent purchaser of the home must file certificate of permanent location).
+Rev. Stat. §§ 38-29-112(1.5), 38-29-118 (home owner must file certificate of permanent location to reclassify home as real property when home is permanently affixed to land even if owner purchased before law's effective date; recognizing that an owner may not comply with this requirement, a subsequent purchaser of the home must file certificate of permanent location).

-By requiring the owner of a pre-act home purchased before the act's effective date to complete a certificate of location when transferringtransfer title to the home by recordable deed, all homes that are not part of, other than those in a dealer's inventory should, eventually will be classified as real property, thereby.
-By bringing all manufactured home titles into the existing real property recording system, states can save money by eliminating the need for duplicative manufactured home title systems for manufactured homessystem that the Department of Motor Vehicles or other agency currently administers.
+By requiring the owner of a pre-act home to transfer title by recordable deed, all homes, other than those in a dealer's inventory, eventually will be classified as real property.
+By bringing all manufactured home titles into the existing real property recording system, states can save money by eliminating the manufactured home title system that the Department of Motor Vehicles or other agency currently administers.